Monday, September 5, 2011

 Using JNI can sometimes be tricky.
 Getting all the settings right can be a nightmare when done for the first time.

-Source code for this tutorial is available on googlecode as a single zip archive or you can checkout the SVN projects directly.
+Source code for this tutorial is available on github as a single zip archive, as a Team Project Set or you can browse the files online.

 Step 1: Creating a Java Project

-First create a new Java Project called "JNI Test".
-Create a class com.example.jni.JNITest with following content:
+First create a new Java Project called "com.codeandme.jni".
+Create a class "com.codeandme.jni.JNITest" with following content:

 public class JNITest {